Kimmage: Features and facilities

 The KCR, or Kimmage Cross Roads, is a landmark in Kimmage.
-The crossroads are considered to denote the southern boundary with Terenure, intersecting Terenure Road West, Kimmage Road West, Fortfield Road and the Lower Kimmage Road.
-The KCR is also the location of a petrol station and a convenience shop built in the 1960s.
+The crossroads are considered by locals in the area to denote the southern boundary with Terenure, intersecting Terenure Road West, Kimmage Road West, Fortfield Road, and the Lower Kimmage Road.
+The KCR is also the location of a petrol station, a pharmacy, and a convenience shop built in the 1930s.

-The KCR Pub is located close to the KCR.
+Crough's KCR House (formerly The Cumann Inn and The Argus Arms) is located close to the KCR.
 The Stone Boat, named for the feature which separated the Poddle from the City Watercourse, is also a local bar and lounge.
 The Four Provinces (formerly the Black Horse Inn) on Ravensdale Park was opened in 2019 by the local microbrewery Four Provinces Brew Company.
 The main shopping area is Kimmage village on the Lower Kimmage Road.
-The SuperValu shopping centre on Sundrive Road has 12 shops.
+The SuperValu shopping centre is located on Sundrive Road, it also houses a pharmacy and a small café.

 At one side of the area is Kimmage Manor, the former location of The Holy Ghost Fathers College which prepared priests for the religious life, later hosting the Kimmage Mission Institute and the Kimmage Development Studies Centre.
 Kimmage Manor Church parish church is on its grounds, and the main building holds the provincial office of the Spiritan order.

 Sport

-Larkview Boys FC are a senior association football (soccer) team from the area who play in the Leinster Senior League.
+Larkview FC are a senior association football (soccer) team from the area who play in the Leinster Senior League.
 Former Republic of Ireland football manager Brian Kerr played at junior level for the club.
 Reds United were another soccer club for which many Kimmage residents played in the 1940s and 1950s.

 Lorcan O'Toole Park is the main sports ground in the area located at Stannaway Road in nearby Crumlin.
 Old County Pitch & Putt Club (founded 1966) is based within Lorcan O'Toole Park with the championship course surrounding the GAA pitch.

 Popular culture

 Kimmage was one of the two cheaper properties on the Irish version of Monopoly (along with Crumlin), but has now been removed in favour of Rathfarnham in the newer edition.

-Kimmage's working-class lifestyle is recorded in a popular Irish folk song of the same name, covered by the Dubliners.
+Three Lovely Lassies from Kimmage is a humorous Irish folk song by the Dubliners.

 Whoredom in Kimmage is a non-fiction 1994 book by Rosemary Mahoney about women in the Ireland of the 1990s.